Moto Guzzi: 1921–1966: Origins

 The period after World War II was as difficult in Mandello del Lario as it was elsewhere in post-war Europe.
 The solution was production of inexpensive, lighter cycles.
-The 1946 "Motoleggera", a 65 cc lightweight motorcycle became very popular in post-war Italy.
+The 1946 "Motoleggera", a 65 cc lightweight motorcycle originally—and still regularly—called the "Guzzino," became very popular in post-war Italy.
+It was produced until 1954.
+One reason for its success was that, even though it had a somewhat bicycle-like appearance, it still looked and felt more like a motorcycle than other low-end motorized two wheelers in the Italian market at the time.
+The Guzzinio was so popular that on 5 June 1949 Moto Guzzi held a rally for Guzzino owners at Mandello del Lario, attended by 14,000 people with 12,500 Guzzinos.
 A four-stroke 175 cc scooter known as the "Galletto" also sold well.
 Though modest cycles for the company, the lighter cycles continue to feature Guzzi's innovation and commitment to quality.
 The step-through Galletto initially featured a manual, foot-shifted three-speed (160 cc) configuration then later a four-speed (175 cc) set-up by the end of 1952.
 The displacement was increased to 192 cc in 1954 and electric start was added in 1961.

 Moto Guzzi was limited in its endeavors to penetrate the important scooter market as motorcycle popularity waned after WWII.
 Italian scooter competitors would not tolerate an incursion from Moto Guzzi.
 By innovating the first large-wheeled scooter, Guzzi competed less directly with manufacturers of small-wheeled scooters such as Piaggio (Vespa) and Lambretta.
 To illustrate the delicate balance within the Italian post-war motorcycle and scooter markets, when Guzzi developed their own prototype for a small-wheeled scooter, Lambretta retaliated with a prototype for a small V-twin motorcycle threatening to directly compete on Moto Guzzi's turf.
 The two companies compromised: Guzzi never produced their small-wheeled scooter and Lambretta never manufactured the motorcycle.
 The drive train that Lambretta made in their 1953 motorcycle prototype remarkably resembles the V-twin + drive shaft arrangement that Guzzi developed more than ten years later, ultimately to become iconic of the company.